KickdriveOliver/arctic-time-truckers/README.md

 3. Alternatively, upload the files to any standard web server - no build steps or backend required.
 4. Start trucking!

+## About the prototype

+This project was first created as a [base44](https://base44.com) prototype (sources in [base44 prototype source](./_base44-prototype-app-src/)), then migrated to a purely offline version using some cats, Github Copilot + Claude 4.5 Opus, GPT 5.2 and Gemini 3 Pro.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.